graue/potsfyi/README.md

     . venv/bin/activate
     pip install -r requirements.pip
     ln -s /some/dir/that/has/music/in/it static/music
-    SECRET_KEY=foo ./manage.py update
+    ./manage.py update

-(The symbolic link to `/some/dir/that/has/music/in/it` should obviously be replaced with an actual path.
+(Replace `/some/dir/that/has/music/in/it` with an appropriate path.
 Pots, fyi will make all supported music files under this path (searching recursively) available through the web interface.
-Currently, it won't create or change any files here, so don't worry about it messing anything up.
-Also, don't worry about the specific `SECRET_KEY` in the update command.
-It's just a bug that you have to provide one.)
+Currently, it won't create or change any files here, so don't worry about it messing anything up.)

 Your server is now ready to go.
 To build client-side scripts (the part that requires Node):